What Does a Product Manager Do? And How to Become One

 Product manager skills

-Successful product managers are keenly aware of trends on the market and instinctively know what would make a product or service better or better suited for a particular customer group.
+Successful product managers are keenly aware of trends in the market and instinctively know what would make a product or service better or better suited for a particular user group.
 If you're interested in becoming a product manager, set yourself up for success by developing these key skills:

-• Communication skills help you collaborate with company stakeholders, executives, and product teams, absorb product market feedback, and convey the appropriate information and vision to the right people at the right time
+• Communication skills help you collaborate with company stakeholders, cross-functional partners, and your team members.
+It also helps you absorb product feedback, and convey the appropriate information and vision to the right people at the right time.

-• Management skills empower you to help individuals and teams perform at their highest levels
+• Leadership skills empower you to help individuals and teams perform at their highest levels.

 Product manager salary and job outlook

-Glassdoor reports that the average base salary for a product manager in the US is $102,220 [1].
-Many factors can impact how much you make, including your location, industry, education level, and years of experience.
+Glassdoor reports that the average annual base salary for a product manager in the US is $124,688 [1].
+Many factors can impact this amount, including your location, industry, education level, and years of experience.

 The product manager role has grown in recent years, especially in technology, as companies seek to navigate a rapidly changing market and economy.
-Product managers who can succeed in being agile and intuitive against trends, unforeseen events, and recessions have a bright outlook for the next few years.
+Product managers who can succeed in being agile and intuitive against trends, unforeseen events, and recessions have an encouraging outlook.

 How to become a product manager